oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 more specific content types for the error responses as long as the response is JSON and conforms to `application/<as-defined>+json`.

-## Device Session
+## Auth Session {#auth-session}

+The `auth_session` is a value that the authorization server issues in order to be able to associate subsequent requests from the same client.
+It is intended to be analagous to how a browser cookie associates multiple requests by the same browser to the authorization server.

-The device session is completely opaque to the client, and as such the AS MUST adequately protect the value from inspection by the client, for example by using a JWE if the AS is not maintaining state on the backend.
+The `auth_session` value is completely opaque to the client, and as such the AS MUST adequately protect the value from inspection by the client, for example by using a random stringo using a JWE if the AS is not maintaining state on the backend.

-The client MUST include the device session in future requests to the authorization challenge endpoint for the particular authorization request.
+If the client has an `auth_session`, the client MUST include it in future requests to the authorization challenge endpoint.
+The client MUST store the `auth_session` beyond the issuance of the authorization code to be able to use it in future requests.

+Every response defined by this specification may include a new `auth_session` value.
+Clients MUST NOT assume that `auth_session` values are static, and MUST be prepared to update the stored `auth_session` value if one is received in a response.

+See {{auth-session-security}} for additional security considerations.

 # Token Request {#token-request}